 What Works For Users

-The art and science of designing websites for users has evolved significantly in the last 15 year thanks to the contributions of Jakob Nielsen, Gord Hotchkiss and the real world lessons of tens of thousands of designers, conversion optimizers and site owners who have observed user behavior and tested and validated different theories that enrich the body of knowledge about user interactions with the web in general and search users in particular.
+The art and science of designing websites for users has evolved significantly in the last 20 years thanks to the contributions of Jakob Nielsen, Gord Hotchkiss and the real world lessons of tens of thousands of designers, conversion optimizers and site owners who have observed user behavior and tested and validated different theories that enrich the body of knowledge about user interactions with the web in general and search users in particular.
 What has emerged is a set of best practices, usability conventions which are ignored at your peril.

 - Delivering clear information scent that matches the search intent